 New hearing clinic in Dunedin expands Invercargill and Queenstown clinics

 Hearing loss doesn’t just happen with advancing years, but is widespread in the workforce and among children.
 Most problems can be resolved with advice based on personalised hearing test results.
-The team at either our new Queenstown and Dunedin, or Invercargill hearing clinic Audiology South know that hearing loss affects quality of life in subtle ways, such as feeling isolated at gatherings.
+The team at either our Invercargill, Dunedin or Queenstown Audiology South hearing clinics know that hearing loss affects quality of life in subtle ways, such as feeling isolated at gatherings.
 It is most noticeable in noisy and reverberant environments such as restaurants, cafes and social gatherings.
 Our hearing clinic team is committed to bringing back the joy and freedom of improved hearing in a range of environments so you can participate fully in conversations again.

 Offering diagnostic hearing tests from free quick checks to the full diagnostic analysis, our team use the latest technology to assess the level of support you need and guide you through the options to suit your lifestyle.

 How do I know if I suffer from hearing loss?

 Hearing loss can be so gradual, it can go unnoticed for years.
 However, you may have had warning signs, such as frequently asking people to repeat things, or being asked to turn the television down to a comfortable level.
 On average, it takes approximately 7 years for someone to recognise they have hearing loss, work through a period of denial and finally make an appointment with one of NZ’s leading hearing clinics such as Audiology South.
 The sooner you get a hearing test, the sooner quality of life can be restored.

 How often should my hearing